coala/teams/core/roadmap.rst

 Major Future Features
 =====================

-Aspects
+aspects
 *******

-Aspects are a completely new way to code analysis.
+aspects are a completely new way to code analysis.
 You can read more about this in `cEP #5 <https://github.com/coala/cEPs/blob/master/cEP-0005.md>`_.
-The Aspects team (leader: `Stefan Zimmermann <https://github.com/userzimmermann>`_) is responsible for this project and handles all decisions.
+The aspects team (leader: `Stefan Zimmermann <https://github.com/userzimmermann>`_) is responsible for this project and handles all decisions.

 Various Performance Enhancements